Praise

 The poems in Green, both searing and soft-hearted, span from early childhood to old age, and demonstrate with consistent poignancy that girlhood and womanhood are not separate phases of life but as interconnected as fibers in a leaf.
 Through the unique lens of the color green and all its complicated connotations—newness, nature, jealousy, and more—Johnson unflinchingly examines the many shades of human relationships, asking ‘What if?’ before ‘time rusts the gate closed.’
 These touching, impeccably crafted poems dare to heal the emotional wounds that come from living and loving in a gendered world.

-—Marianne Kunkel, author of Hillary, Made Up
+—Marianne Kunkel, Hillary, Made Up

 For A Crooked Door Cut into the Sky: